dtote/GeneticsJS/README.md

 - [ ] `v0.6.0`: Implementation of **population and offspring management**.
 - [ ] `v0.7.0`: Implementation of **common evolutionary algorithms** with fixed configurations.

+## 🏆 Successes
+The library has been successfully used in the following projects:

+* [**Optimized planning of a trafficc light system using evolutionary algorithms**](https://riull.ull.es/xmlui/handle/915/21321) - Francisco Arturo Cruz Zelante

 ## 👐 Contributing
 You can report a bug, or request a feature with an issue: